openhab/website/about/trademark-faq.md

 To request permission, please write to trademarks@openhabfoundation.org.
 Be sure to include a link to your domain, as well as an explanation of how your domain will comply with all the above points.
 Please be patient; we are an all-volunteer run organization.

-## Can I use the openHAB name in my repository names?
+## Can I use the openHAB name in my repository name?

-Yes, using the openHAB name as part of repositories is considered fair use and a reference to openHAB.
+Yes, using the openHAB name as part of any repository is considered fair use and a reference to openHAB.
 You should only make sure that you do not use the name as part of your organization.

 ## May I use openHAB trademark and logo in software product names?